openvinotoolkit/openvino_tensorflow/README.md

         export PATH=$PATH:~/bin
         source ~/.bashrc

-3. We recomment using a `virtualenv` base Python setup (but not mandatory).
+3. We recommend using a `virtualenv` base Python setup (but not mandatory).
 Following are the commmands for setting up the `virtualenv`:

         virtualenv --system-site-packages -p python3 your_virtualenv
         virtualenv --system-site-packages -p /usr/bin/python2 your_virtualenv